DataDog/hiring-engineers/answers.md

 <img width="640" src="https://user-images.githubusercontent.com/48383023/54080169-6cd50580-432d-11e9-953a-c2d0eee3630c.png">

-**Bonus Question**: What is the Anomaly graph displaying?
+## Bonus Question: What is the Anomaly graph displaying?

-the Anomaly graph shows a metrics is behaving differently than it has in the past.
+The Anomaly graph shows a metrics is behaving differently than it has in the past.
 Gray band shows the expected metrics range that is calculated by the past metrics.
 When a metric is out of range, Datadog regards it as anomaly metrics and displays the metric with red line.